Xunnamius/hashnav/Docs/Documentation.md

 Do <a name="vci"></a>note that History Tracking allows some of the more powerful parameter filtering capabilities of the [registerObserver()](#PMI-registerObserver "Jump to it!") and [observe()](#DMI-observe "Jump to it!") methods to work.
 Disabling history tracking will cripple both methods' [parameter filtering capabilities](#ObserverTriggers "Jump to it!"), so beware.

 ###HashNav URI <a name="SlashParser"></a> Parsers
-New in version 1.3, along with the ability to create custom Hash parsers, is the "Slash parser," which allows hash URIs to mimic the style of the Zend Framework, or Github (look at your URL bar), etc.
+New in version 1.3, along with the ability to create custom hash parsers, is the "slash parser," which allows hash URIs to mimic the style of the Zend Framework, or Github (look at your URL bar), etc.

 To use it, you must initialize HashNav with the correct parser, provided via the options array, like so:

 	var hashnav = new HashNav({ parser: new HashNav.parsers.slash() });

 That's it, you're all done!
 You can now play with URIs that use '/' in lieu of '&', '&&', and '='.
-For developers who wish to create their own custom parsers like the slash parser, have a look at the [documentation](https://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#SlashParser "Jump to it!").

 Know that all available parsers are stored under `HashNav.parsers`.

 ####Using The Slash Parser
 Using the slash parser over the default parser comes with a few caveats, mainly:

 * Relative URIs `#!//look/like/this`
 * Nested objects are IN NO WAY SUPPORTED (and will be turned into strings by way of toString())
 * Orphaned parameters need to be followed by "true" (e.g. `#!/IAmAn/orphan/true`)